-We posed this question to Justin Taylor, vice president of the book division at Crossway, blogger at Between Two Worlds, and co-author with Andreas J. Köstenberger of Jesus' Final Week: An Easter Chronology and Commentary, due out from Crossway in early 2014.
+We posed this question to Justin Taylor, vice president of the book division at Crossway, blogger at Between Two Worlds, and co-author with Andreas J. Köstenberger of The Final Days of Jesus: The Most Important Week of the Most Important Person Who Ever Lived, due out from Crossway in early 2014.

 To answer this, we have to review some basics about how “time” was thought of in the first-century Mediterranean world.
 If we don’t, it is easy to become anachronistic and to import or insist upon levels of precision that were not in operation in the original context.